davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 -	**Batch-mode:** Starts top in Batch mode, in this mode top will not accept input and runs until the iterations limit you've set with the '-n' option or until killed.

--	**Numer-of-iterations:** Specifies the maximum number of iterations or frames top should produce before ending.
+-	**Number-of-iterations:** Specifies the maximum number of iterations or frames top should produce before ending.

 -	**Single/Separate-Cpu-States:** Starts top with the last remembered Cpu states portion of the summary area reversed.